Car Sales Meet and Greet – Where it All Starts

-It’s called the car sales meet and greet because that’s exactly what it is; you meet and greet the customer when they come to the dealership.
-This first of the car sales steps sounds pretty simple right?
-You would think so, but there are small details that are very important when meeting a prospective car buyer.
-Remember the saying the “first impressions are the most important”, that goes for practically everything when it comes to meeting people and especially when you sell cars for a living.
+It’s called the car sales meet and greet because that’s precisely what it is.
+You meet and greet the customer when they come to the dealership.
+This first of the car sales steps sounds pretty simple, right?
+You would think so, but small details are important when meeting a prospective car buyer.
+Remember the saying “first impressions are the most important”?
+That goes for practically everything when it comes to meeting people and especially when you sell cars for a living.
 You can overcome a poor first impression, but it’s not easy.

 Next come the first words out of your mouth.
-Which should be an enthusiastic “Hello, welcome to ABC Motors”, not a monotone lifeless voice that makes them feel like you are being put out by their very presence.
-You give them your name and ask them their name by saying, “My name is Karl and you are?”
-The next lines out of your mouth will probably the script that the dealership uses as part of the car sales Meet and Greet.
-However, do you have bad breath, do you smell like an ashtray or the garlic you had for lunch?
-When was the last time you brushed you teeth?
+Which should be an enthusiastic “Hello, welcome to ABC Motors”.
+Not a monotone lifeless voice that makes them feel like you are being put out by their very presence.
+You give them your name and ask them their name by saying, “My name is Karl, and you are?”
+The next lines out of your mouth will probably be the script that the dealership uses as part of the car sales Meet and Greet.
+However, do you have bad breath?
+Do you smell like an ashtray or the garlic you had for lunch?
+When was the last time you brushed your teeth?
 Maybe you smell like cologne or perfume counter at Macy’s, which can easily be a poor first impression for some customers, some customers might like your overpowering fragrance, but most won’t.
 A little bit is great, but too much can cost you a sale.

-The items I have mentioned in the car sales meet and greet situations above about your appearance, first words and fragrance (fragrances meaning breath, smell and odors) are not fictional, they are things that I have seen, experienced and listened to customers complain about over the years.
-Once again as I said earlier, you can overcome these obstacles, but it will take a lot more charm than most people possess.
-These may sound like minor details, but why take the chance.
-When it comes to selling cars you are unemployed unless you have a customer in front of you so don’t turn them off before you even start the car sales process.
+The items I have mentioned in the car sales meet and greet situations above about your appearance, first words, and fragrance (fragrances meaning breath, smell, and odors) are not fictional; they are things that I have seen, experienced, and listened to customers complain about over the years.
+Once again, as I said earlier, you can overcome these obstacles, but it will take a lot more charm than most people possess.
+These may sound like minor details, but why take the chance?
+When selling cars, you are unemployed unless you have a customer in front of you.
+So don’t turn them off before you even start the car sales process.

 A Great Car Sales Meet and Great is Easy

 The car sales meet and greet is critical for your success as a car sales professional.
-All of the things I mentioned are easy to correct and don’t require any special skills, but they are important.
-Now that I got that out of the way lets move on to the next car sales step, which is discovery and determining needs of the potential car buyer.
+Everything I mentioned is easy to correct and doesn’t require any special skills, but they are essential.
+Now that I got that out of the way let’s move on to the next car sales step, which is discovery and determining the needs of the potential car buyer.

 Next Sales Step #2.
 Discovery and Determine Needs